rickrain/rust-2hr-intro/README.md

 cargo update
 ```

-This will result in all the dependencies specified in `cargo.toml` to get updated to their latest version.
+This will result in all the dependencies specified in `Cargo.toml` to get updated to their latest version.
 There is also an option to tell cargo to update a specific dependency instead of all dependencies.
 See if you can figure out how to specify that option.
 </details>

 ## Resources